Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

 \begin{quote} The idea of complementarity is therefore not just the result of having pursued a mistaken programme to the bitter end as Popper would want us to believe.
 Bohr, after all, did consider a purely statistical theory.
 He did consider such a theory despite the fact that it was not in line with his own point of view [...]
-Bohr was originally interested in a generalization, not of classical statistical mechanics, but of classical particle mechanics.
-This part of Popper's account is unobjectionable.
-However, Bohr was also open minded enough to generalize Einstein's considerations and to develop and publish a purely statistical particle theory with waves acting as probability fields only.
 It was only after the refutation of this theory that he returned to his earlier philosophy - and this time with very good reasons. - \cite{PKF}, page 268 \end{quote}

 and, on Bohr's attitude toward quantum physics itself and the role of philosophical reasoning in understanding it (questioning also his holding any naive "instumentalist" position):